cruickshankpg/ably/README.md

 <code>python3 client.py stateful 9001 -l 3</code>

+## Testing

+In the client directory there is a python script `test.py`.
+This relies on being run from the client directory and the server binaries having been built.

+to run the test script:

+<code>python3 test.py</code>

+This runs the servers in debug mode.
+This makes the servers close the stream after each message forcing the clients to reconnect.

+- In the stateless case if the client produces the correct number of messages then the test passed
+- In the stateful case if the checksums from the client and server match then the test passes

 ## Protocol

 Both stateful and stateless protocols are built on gRPC to allow easy error handling and streaming support.